aws-samples/amazon-connect-power-dialer/README.md

 1. Add a Set Contact Attributes block on the ContactFlow used for outbound calls, specify a user defined parameter for DefaultFlowForAgentUI and specify the contact flow id from the previous step.

 ## Campaign scheduling
+As an alternative orchestration mechanism, an Eventbridge rule is created.

-An EventBridge campaign is created as part of the deployment in the disabled state.
+An EventBridge rule is created as part of the deployment in the disabled state.
 From Eventbridge console browse to rules and select the <YOUR-STACK-NAME>CampaignLaunchSchedule rule.

 1. Click on Edit.
 2. Specify the required launch times for this campaign.